Characterizing topology at nonzero temperature: Topological invariants and indicators in the extended SSH model: Background

 The SSH chain is generalized by including inversion symmetry preserving next-nearest-neighbor-couplings~\cite{Li2014,Chao2019}.
 These additional hopping terms connect $A$ sites in one unit cell to $B$ sites in the neighboring cell two sites away, extending the Hamiltonian in Eq.~\eqref{eq:SSH_Ham} to

 where $t_3\geq 0$ denotes the next-nearest-neighbor hopping strength.
 For a translation invariant lattice the Zak phase still takes values of either \(0\) when $t_1>|t_2+t_3|$ or \(\pi\) when $t_1<|t_2+t_3|$, due to inversion symmetry.
 However, the winding number now distinguishes three different topological phases: the trivial phase $\nu=0$ for $t_1>|t_2+t_3|$, and the two topological phases, $\nu=1$ for $t_1<|t_2+t_3|$ where $t_2>t_3$, and $\nu=-1$ for $t_1<|t_2+t_3|$ where $t_2<t_3$.
-The topologically nontrivial phases \(\nu = \pm 1\) host zero-energy edge modes localized at the ends of the chain, with the sign indicating the direction of the bulk winding and the corresponding chirality of the topological edge states.
+The topologically nontrivial phases \(\nu = \pm 1\) host zero-energy boundary modes under open boundary conditions; the sign of the winding distinguishes the two bulk topological sectors.